crsl4/mindful-programming/lecture.md

 CONFLICT (content): Merge conflict in foo.R
 Automatic merge failed; fix conflicts and then commit the result.
 ```
-You jyst to go `foo.R` and pick which version you want to keep of the merging conflict, then `git add` and `git commit`.
+You just have to go to `foo.R` and pick which version you want to keep of the merging conflict, then `git add` and `git commit`.

-We’ve achieved this:
+After this, you get this history:
 ```
       Remote: A--B--C
 Local before: A--B--D
 Local after: A--B--D--(merge commit)
                 \_C_/
 ```

-`rebase` is a more elegant way to handle these cases.
+A more elegant way to handle these cases is with `git pull --rebase`:
 ```
 $ git pull --rebase
 First, rewinding head to replay your work on top of it...